sisques-labs/project-starter/apps/api/src/generic/auth/README.md

 - `AuthUpdatedEvent` - Published when auth is updated
 - `AuthUpdatedLastLoginAtEvent` - Published when last login timestamp is updated

-Events are handled asynchronously to update read models and trigger side effects.
+Events are handled asynchronously by event handlers to update read models in MongoDB.

 #### Global Module